-I have been to Seattle only one other time, when I was sixteen and I was visiting my friend who had moved from my neighborhood a few years before.
-She lives in Silverdale/Bremerton area which is on the other side of Puget Sound from Seattle.
-I spent most of my time over there, and on the day that I flew home we went Pike’s Place Market and the Space Needle.
+The first time I went to Seattle, I was sixteen and visiting a friend from the neighborhood who had moved a few years before.
+She lived in Silverdale, on the other side of Puget Sound from Seattle.
+I spent most of the trip there, with her, and on the day that I flew home we went Pike Place Market and the Space Needle.

-The Underground Tour was hands down one of the coolest experiences I’ve done in any city.
+This tour was hands down one of the coolest experiences I’ve done in any city.
 If you are the least bit interested in history (especially weird history), abandoned places, or puns – this is the tour for you.
-Seattle has had a pretty crazy past with a bunch of people and city officials who didn’t know what the heck they were doing so the city that you see now is basically the second story of what existed in the late 1800s.
+Seattle has had a pretty crazy past with a bunch of people and city officials who pretty much had no idea what the heck they were doing so the oldest part of the city is basically run out of the second story of what existed in the late 1800s.
 There are still several parts of the original first level in use, but most of it is closed to the public.
-The official name is Bill Spiedel’s Underground Tour, named after the dude who started it back in the 1960s.
-He convinced the city to make Pioneer Square a historic district to save the buildings, and the underground in turn.

-The tour starts with a little bit of history about Seattle’s beginnings and the crooked people who started it.
+The tour starts with a little bit of history about Seattle’s beginnings and the crooked people who started the city.
 Then your guide takes you into the underground where you can see the where the buildings once had entrances on the bottom level.
-There’s a lot of leftover stuff down there, old signs and disintegrating doors.
-Along the way you hear all about the crazy pioneers who settled Seattle and their misadventures.
+The story of how Seattle ended up on the second floor is really crazy.
+They built up the street first leaving the sidewalks on the first floor.
+Eventually the people tired of going up and down ladders to cross the street so they added sidewalks at the new street level that were basically ceilings to the first floor sidewalks.
+There’s still a lot of stuff left underground, old signs and disintegrating doors.
+Along the way your guide will tell you all about the crazy pioneers who settled Seattle and their misadventures.
 Like exploding toilets.
 Yep, that happened.

 The Underground Tour is about 75 minutes long and they have tours throughout the day.
-While you’re in Pioneer Square check out the hidden waterfall garden built to celebrate 100 years of UPS on 2nd Street.
+While you’re in Pioneer Square check out the hidden waterfall garden built to celebrate 100 years of the United Parcel Service on 2nd Street.

-Pike Place Market is an obvious must do.
-If you have ever mentioned Seattle to anyone they probably have brought this place up.
-Pike is an outdoor market with stalls selling all kinds of food, flowers, souvenirs, and other homemade items.
-One of the most famous stalls, the Pike Place Fish Market – the guys who throw fish – makes for a fun entertainment break.
+Pike Place Market is the coolest spot in the city.
+An outdoor market with stalls selling all kinds of food, flowers, souvenirs, and other homemade items.
+One of the most famous stalls is Pike Place Fish Market is basically free entertainment – when someone orders a fish, the mongers throw it to each other before wrapping it.
 Many of the stalls offer samples of their product and overall it’s a fun experience even if you don’t buy anything.
-The first ever Starbucks is also there (opposite end of the Fish Market) and the gum wall (downstairs behind the Fish Market) is fun to see, if ABC gum doesn’t gross you out.
+The first ever Starbucks is also there (on opposite end from the Fish Market) and there’s a gum wall (downstairs behind the Fish Market) if you’re into that kind of thing.

 I saved my favorite thing for last, even though we went here first.
 If you’ve ever picked up one of those “Weird USA” books in Barnes and Noble you may have come across the Fremont Troll before.
 This concrete behemoth is one of those roadside attractions worth stopping for.
 He fills the entire area below the Aurora Avenue Bridge.
 It doesn’t take more than a few minutes to check him out and take a few pictures so it’s a perfect way to start your day out before exploring the rest of Seattle.